Different Types of Book Editing

 Book editing services look at all aspects of your work, from the structure of your outline to the way you use each word.
 Of course, it doesn’t happen all at once.
 As you move toward publication, different kinds of editing will help you polish things up in different ways.

-Developmental editing is the first step in the editing process.
+Developmental editing is the first step in the book editing process.
 It often happens before the book is finished.
 An author wants to know if it’s headed in the right direction, so they hire a developmental editor to help them.

 A developmental editor sees your book from a reader’s perspective but with the professional eye of someone who knows your genre.
 They’ll review your book as a whole — its structure, flow, and clarity— and offer detailed suggestions on what you can do to improve it overall.
 Your book editor will tell you whether: